Posts Tagged ‘reading aloud’

 Ideally, we would like our children to choose books the same way Goldilocks would; we’d like them to select books that are ‘just right’ rather than ‘too difficult’ or ‘too easy.’
 Having said that, ‘easy’ can be relaxing – a bit like browsing through a magazine – something we all enjoy doing from time to time.

-Remember, if a chapter book is too difficult for your child to read independently, it might be perfect for you to read aloud to your child.
+Remember, if a chapter book is too difficult for your child to read independently, it might be a perfect choice for you to read aloud to your child.

 When your child gets stuck on an unfamiliar word, here are some strategies we’d like her to use…